triforkse/trifork.se/public/handbook.md

 TODO

 ### Interview Process

 We keep track of our applicants in JIRA.
 When we receive an application it is entered into JIRA so we can keep track of the progress.

-The Manager, Thomas, is responsible for the hiring process.
+Our Manager, Thomas, is responsible for the hiring process.
 He makes sure that we reply to everyone as soon as we can.
 We want to keep our standards high and Thomas also leads most interviews and ensures that the applications are up to the task.